-- Conductor material: Cu or Al or alloys; - Nominal cross sectional area of the conductor (expressed in mm2); - Insulation material: maximum operating temperature (e.g. PVC=70°C, XLPE= 90°C); - Ambient temperature at the place where the cable is installed; - Method of installation: The installation method has an impact on the heat transfer from the conductor to the environment.
+- · Conductor material: Cu or Al or alloys; - Cross sectional area of the conductor (expressed in mm); - Insulation material: maximum operating temperature (e.g. PVC=70°C, XLPE= 90°C); - Ambient temperature at the place where the cable is installed; - Method of installation: The installation method has an impact on the heat transfer from the conductor to the environment.